corespring/mongo-migrator/README.md

 Publishing/Hosting is do be done..

 ## Developing

-* Install sbt 12
+you'll need to have sbt installed.

-     # to build a one-jar:
+    sbt one-jar # to build a one-jar: sbt compile # to compile
-     sbt one-jar
-     # to compile
-     sbt compile

 ### Running tests